Loukei/-Course_Handouts-StanfordOnline-Databases-Relational-Databases-and-SQL/Quiz&Homeworks/SQL Movie-Rating Query Exercises Extras/SQL Movie-Rating Query Exercises Extras.md

 For each director, return the director's name together with the title(s) of the movie(s) they directed that received the highest rating among all of their movies, and the value of that rating.
 Ignore movies whose director is NULL.

+### Expected Query Result:
+James Cameron	Avatar	5
+Robert Wise	The Sound of Music	3
+Steven Spielberg	Raiders of the Lost Ark	4
+Victor Fleming	Gone with the Wind	4